Labour Tribunal (Belgium)

 The Labour Court (Arbeidsrechtbank, Tribunal du travail, Arbeitsgericht) in Belgium is a court which deals in first instance with disputes between employers and employees and disputes regarding social security.
 There is a Labour Court in each Judicial Arrondissement of Belgium.
 It is not a division of the Court of First Instance.
-The decisions of the Labour Court can be appealed against to the Court of Labour (Arbeidshof, Cour du travail, Arbeitsgerichtshof).
+The decisions of the Labour Court can be appealed to the Court of Labour (Arbeidshof, Cour du travail, Arbeitsgerichtshof).